Toronto International Film Festival People's Choice Award: Process

 At each film screening, attendees are invited to vote for the film as People's Choice after the show.
 Formerly conducted in the lobby of the theatre after the show, People's Choice voting is now conducted principally online, with voters' e-mail addresses cross-referenced against ticket registrations to ensure that the vote cannot be manipulated by people who have not actually seen the film at TIFF.

 However, to ensure that the voting process does not bias the award toward films that screened in larger theatres and that a film's own cast and crew cannot stuff the ballot box, the overall number of votes received is also weighted against the size of the screening audience.
 For example, a film which screened in a smaller theatre, but had a highly passionate fan base, can have an advantage over a film that had a larger number of raw votes but a more mixed or uneven reception.
 Because each film is screened multiple times over the course of the entire festival, the process also enables the organizers to evaluate which films are generating more audience buzz, by virtue of a significant increase in attendance and/or People's Choice votes at the follow-up screenings.

-Films that are in strong contention for the People's Choice Award will often, although not always, have extra screenings added to the program toward the end of the festival, although this does not necessarily guarantee that a film with added screenings will always make the top three.
+Films that are in strong contention for the People's Choice Award will often, although not always, have extra screenings added to the program toward the end of the festival, although this does not necessarily guarantee that a film with added screenings will always make the top three, or that a film without added screenings is entirely out of the running.

-After the award is announced, the festival offers several repeat screenings of the winner at the TIFF Bell Lightbox on the final day of the festival.
+After the award is announced, the festival offers several repeat screenings of the winner at the TIFF Lightbox on the final day of the festival.